chiral-carbon/chiral-carbon.github.io/posts/2021/week-5.md

 tags: pymc
 ---

-# Commits, commits and more commits
+# Commits, Commits and More Commits

 It’s been a few months since I began contributing to [pymc-examples](https://github.com/pymc-devs/pymc-examples) and the experience so far has been enlightening.
 For someone who previously could only covetously look upon my fellow classmates as they contributed away to open source projects while I was still struggling with git and the jargon used in a project, I feel like I have come a relatively long way, thanks in no small part to the PyMC community members.
 I have gained some understanding of Bayesian inference and statistical concepts while updating the example notebooks, which are a set of jupyter notebooks hosted for the reference of newcomers trying to do probabilistic programming with PyMC3.